A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Simulation Results

 This section delves deeper into the effectiveness of the proposed algorithm on the reduction of travel delay for both held and non-held vehicles.
 For brevity, we only focus on the results for the combination of $\phi=8$ links and $\tau=6$ mins.
 However, the general trends and insights hold for other combinations of parameters.

 Figure \ref{fig:total delay reduction both groups} shows the total delay reduction for both held and non-held vehicles associated with different travel distance.
-Note that even though the threshold for remaining travel distance is $\phi = 8$ links, meaning that vehicles with travel distances less than 8 links will never be held, there are held vehicles that exist with total travel distances less than 8 blocks in Figure \ref{fig:total delay reduction both groups}.
+Note that even though the threshold for remaining travel distance is $\phi = 8$ links, meaning that vehicles with travel distances less than 8 links will never be held, there still exists held vehicleswith total travel distances less than 8 blocks in Figure \ref{fig:total delay reduction both groups}.
 This occurs because these travel distances indicated on the horizontal axis of Figure \ref{fig:total delay reduction both groups} represent the travel distance under the Q-MP (i.e., without holding); due to randomness and the dynamic routing used in the simulation, these vehicles might sometime take a route longer than $\phi$ blocks when holding is applied.
 As a result, they can be held and their travel delay will be increased, indicating by the negative delay reductions in Figure \ref{fig:total delay reduction both groups}.
-However, the percentage of these vehicles is very small, shown in Figure \ref{fig:percentage}.
+However, the percentage of these vehicles is very small as to be negligible; see Figure \ref{fig:percentage}.

-In line with our expectation, the travel delay for all non-held vehicle groups, shown by the dashed red line in Figure \ref{fig:total delay reduction both groups}, is reduced.
-More interestingly, we notice that although the travel delay of held-vehicles with a travel distance between 8-12 links increases, the travel delay for the held-vehicle groups with a longer travel distance actually decreases.
-This indicates that the holding strategy does not only save time for non-held vehicles, but it can also be beneficial for those CAVs that are held, leading to a reduction for total travel delay for all vehicle groups.
-Assume a traffic system in which all travelers' ODs are fixed, but the travel time is flexible from day to day, the delay reduction for all vehicle groups implies that everyone can benefits from the proposed strategy in the long run, which serves as a favorable feature of the strategy.
+In line with our expectation, travel delays are reduced for all vehicles that are not held; see the dashed red line in Figure \ref{fig:total delay reduction both groups}.
+Perhaps more importantly, however, we notice that although the travel delay of held-vehicles with a travel distance between 8-12 links increases, the travel delay for the held-vehicle groups with a longer travel distance actually decreases.
+This indicates that the holding strategy not only saves time for non-held vehicles, but it can also potentially benefit those CAVs that are held, leading to a reduction for total travel delay for all vehicle groups.
+This occurs because traffic conditions under the proposed strategy are improved compared to those that would arise without it, and longer trips tend to receive greater benefits from the reduced congestion.
+The observed delay reductions across these vehicle groups suggest that users in these groups can benefit from the long run, which represents a desirable property.
+This is an important feature of the proposed approach, as human drivers may also be more willing to participate if they recognize that temporary waiting can ultimately reduce their own travel times, thereby enhancing the practical implementation of the strategy.